c0d-0x/c0d-0x/README.md

 - 👋 Hi, I’m @c0d-0x
 - 👀 I’m interested in software and Security Engineeing
 - 🌱 I’m currently learning Web Dev and pentesting
-- 💞️ I’m looking to collaborate on community projecs
+- 💞️ I’m looking to collaborate on community projects

 <!---
 c0d-0x/c0d-0x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.